 The new Spring Summer collection of 2019 is now live and can be found here.
 The collection is mostly mad from dead stock linen, a perfect breathable material for summer.
 Linen is also more sustainable than other fabrics, as it grows easily and doesn’t loose microplastics during washing.
 I love the following items a lot.

-I’ve gotten to know Näz via MaeSue an online store for fair and slow fashion and on Neonyt Berlin, a fashion fair for only ethical brands.
+I’ve gotten to know Näz on Neonyt Berlin, a fashion fair for only ethical brands.
 I loved meeting the girls behind the brand and talk with them about their passion for fashion and sustainability.

 Näz is a Portuguese slow fashion brand, that also creates collection from dead stock fabrics from bigger factories in Portugal.
 On their website you can exactly find where they produce and how they select their fabrics.
 I love the fact that even though they’re working with left over fabrics, they always tend to choose natural materials, which will also be more sustainable on the long term.

 Because Näz also is a small company, it is pretty hard to compete in this capitalist world where big fast fashion companies are having the upper hand.
 If you’re shopping at a small brand, you support an actual person, you support a dream.
-You can shop Näz via their official website, or via MaeSue, a small webshop run by a single women.
+You can shop Näz via their official website, or via several small online shops.

 I love the following items of their new collection a lot.
 Especially the linen blazer is an ultimate staple piece.